This typo gave me some laugh.

 Compile and install the module.

-The top_dir parameter is optional.
-If you compiled apache to the more usual location like /usr/local/apache2, you do not need to set this option.
+parameter is optional.
+If you compiled apache to the more usual location like /usr/local/apache2

 Now that we have mod_fastcgi module compiled, we can load it as a shared object.
 Add the following line to your httpd.conf: